bakhouya/property-management-system/docs/properties.md

 # Properties & Price Types App Documentation
-The Properties & Price Types app is responsible for managing price types, properties, and comments within the system.
-All paths are protected and require JWT authentication, with appropriate permissions applied to both administrators and regular users.
+The Properties application is a vital and integral part of the overall **Property Management System** (PMS), playing a pivotal role in handling and managing the most critical and complex APIs.
+Its technical strength lies in its advanced programming logic, which connects property structures, various price types, and dynamic feedback.
+This document aims to document these critical elements that form the operational backbone of the platform, explaining how to manage complex data and ensure seamless interaction between the different property components.

 ## Price Types (Admin)
 ### Fetch All List Price Type